google/proto-quic/src/tools/mb/docs/user_guide.md

     reflect the stuff we might want to build *in addition to* the list passed in `test_targets`.
-Targets in this list will be treated specially, in the following way: if a given target is a "meta" (GN: group, GYP: none) target like 'blink_tests' or 'chromium_builder_tests', or even the ninja-specific 'all' target, then only the *dependencies* of the target that are affected by the modified files will be rebuilt (not the target itself, which might also cause unaffected dependencies to be rebuilt).
+Targets in this list will be treated specially, in the following way: if a given target is a "meta" (GN: group, GYP: none) target like 'blink_tests' or or even the ninja-specific 'all' target, then only the *dependencies* of the target that are affected by the modified files will be rebuilt (not the target itself, which might also cause unaffected dependencies to be rebuilt).
 An empty list will be treated as if there are no additional targets to build.
     Empty lists for both `test_targets` and `additional_compile_targets` would cause no work to be done, so will result in an error.
   * `targets`: a legacy field that resembled a union of `compile_targets`